 Oh, that this would be true for Christianity, today.
 Many have put their trust in pastors, priest, evangelist, and prophets.
-They follow men and look to them for wisdom and even for their own righteousness, failing to carefully study the scriptures for themselves.
-They flock to meetings and wait in lines for men to touch them, so they can be healed, set free, and delivered.
-They place these men in positions of Chief, like the men who conspired to kill Yeshua-Jesus.
-The High priest was the highest office in the land, but it had become corrupt in Jesus/ Yeshua’s day.
+They follow men and look to them for wisdom and even for their own righteousness.
+We often fail to carefully study the scriptures for ourselves.
+We can flock to meetings and wait in lines for men to touch us, so we can be healed, set free, and delivered.
+Many have placed these men in positions of Chief, like the men who conspired to kill Yeshua.
+The High priest was the highest office in the land, but it had become corrupt in Yeshua’s day.
 It had been bought through filthy gain.
 How much more corrupt in our time?

-One man was elected as HIGH priest.
+One man was elected as High Priest.
 The high priest that year was a man named Caiaphas.
 He was supposed to have been a descendant of Aaron, and one equipped with all the knowledge of the Torah (Yahweh’s instructions).
-Why couldn’t Caiaphas look into the eyes of Jesus-Yeshua and see that He was the real deal?
+Why couldn’t Caiaphas look into the eyes of Yeshua and see that He was the real deal?
 Caiaphas was witness to his miracles.
 He had heard him speak in parables with more wisdom and more power than any man ever had or will.
-He saw Lazarus reclining at the table with Jesus-Yeshua.
+He saw Lazarus reclining at the table with Yeshua.
 He knew he had been dead four days.
-Shouldn’t he have been humbled by Jesus-Yeshua?
+Shouldn’t he have been humbled by Yeshua?
 Fearful?
 He was elected to the highest office in the land, but one had come to take his position and to take his honor, esteem, and piety, what little he had.

 Ironic isn’t it?
-The man who longs for Jesus/Yeshua to be put to death so that he does not lose his priestly crown, prophesies sardonically, but in truth.
-From that day on they planned to kill Jesus-Yeshua.
-These men did not recognize The Lamb of God who takes away the sins of the world.
-Or did they?
+The man who longs for Yeshua to be put to death so that he does not lose his priestly crown, prophesies sardonically, but in truth.
+From that day on they planned to kill Yeshua.
+These men did not recognize The Lamb of God who takes away the sins of the world, or did they?

-Caiaphas was the man the whole Jewish nation had looked to, but now their eyes were on Yeshua-Jesus.
+Caiaphas was the man the Jewish nation had looked to, but now their eyes were on Yeshua.
 Lazarus was the man who had been dead, but now he walked with the living!
-He was proof that the one all Israel had been waiting on had come.
+He was proof that the one all Israel had been waiting for was here.
 Lazarus was a testimony to the people that one more powerful than Caiaphas had come.
 Lazarus now was grouped with Yeshua- as a threat.
-Jesus said, “If ye were of the world, the world would love his own: but because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you.”
-John 15:19 KJB.

 The world hated Yeshua and Lazarus.